Basma Hameed creates booming business tattooing scars

 One step at a time

-"When she told me she could actually get my pigments back and find a skin colour that could match my actual skin colour, it's just a big sigh of relief," Omar says.
+"When she told me she could actually get my pigments back and find a skin colour that could match my actual skin colour, it's just a big sigh of relief," says Omar.

-"I think that I'm good at para-medical scar camouflage because I was able to work on myself, and I was able to see the process of it," she says.
+"I think that I'm good at para-medical scar camouflage because I was able to work on myself, and I was able to see the process of it," Hameed says.